.PVS File Extension

 Location of PVS files

-You can find the PVS configuration file for a VM inside the VM's PVM file, which Parallels Desktop for Mac saves in the following location by default:
+You can find a VM's PVS file inside its PVM package, which Parallels Desktop saves by default in the following location:

 Macintosh HD/Users/[username]/Documents/Parallels/

-Once you locate the PVM file, right-click the file and select Show Package Contents to view the package's files, including the config.pvs file, with Apple Finder.
+To view the contents, right-click the PVM file in Finder and select Show Package Contents.
+This will display the package's internal files, including the config.pvs file.

 Common PVS Filenames